enryls/bigdata-project/README.md

 bigdata-project
 ==============================

-Project for the Data Science course of Unipa
+Project for the Big Data course of UniPA

 Project Organization
 ------------